thapaliya123/stanford-nlp-summary/README.md

         - Also, such high dimensions sparse vector representations doesn't work well with modern neural networks that tend to operate on dense vectors.
     - Human ideas of optimal text representations tends to underperform when dealing with large amounts of data.

+**Distributional Semantics**
+The key idea of distributional semantics is that words that occur in similar contexts tend to have similar meanings.
+Example:
+    - Consider two words i.e. `tea` and `coffee`.
+    - Let us suppose word `tea` is present in context such as _drank, the, pot, kettle, bad, delicious, oolong, hot, steam,.....,_.
+    - Since `tea` is similar to `coffee`, hence both of them will have similar distributions of context/surrounding words.
+- In distributional semantics, words are represented as vectors in a high dimensional space, where dimension corresponds to a feature or property of the words.
+- The vectors representation of words are computed using two approach i.e.
+    1.`Frequency based Embedding`
+    - BOW, TF-IDF, Co-Occurence Vector

+    2.`Prediction based Embedding`
+    - Word2Vec(CBOW, Skip-Gram),
+    - Glove (Global Vectors for Word Representation)
+    - FastText
+        - extension of skip-gram model.
+Handle out-of-vocabulary words effectively
+    - ELMO (Embeddings from Language Models)
+    - BERT Embedding (Bidirectional Encoder Representation from Transformers)

 **Word Vectors**
 - word vectors are distributed representations
 - Also called as word embeddings or (neural word representations).